Ktheju tokës: Music video and promotion

 An accompanying music video for "Ktheju tokës" premiered on the official YouTube channel of the Eurovision Song Contest on 10 March 2019.
 Its filming process started in early March 2019 and was organised by Triangle Media Group in Tirana, Albania.
 Described as dark and dramatic, it prominently features scenes of Maliqi performing the song in front of a smoke-filled black backdrop and prior to the end, in the rain.
 Interspersed shots through the main plot portray two children running separately, one across the water and the other escaping from the flames, symbolising the message of the song.

 For promotional purposes, she made various live performances at multiple events, including in Amsterdam, London and Madrid.
 In March 2019, she appeared to perform a special version of the song live on the Albanian television show The Voice Kids.
-Outside the pormotional phase, she opened the first semi-final of the 58th edition of Festivali i Këngës.
+Outside the promotional phase, she opened the first semi-final of the 58th edition of Festivali i Këngës.
 Beside that, the song was featured at number 40 on the 2019 edition of the Eurovision Top 250 chart.